 If you want to serve pasta with your chicken piccata I recommend long pasta such as angel hair or vermicelli which are thin and long.
 These can be used in side dishes such as cold angel hair pasta salad or served with warm pasta covered in meatless marinara sauce..
 If you prefer to thicker pasta then go with spaghetti, linguini or fettuccini.

-Any of these pasta choices will accompany your chicken piccata nicely!
+Any of these pasta choices, even if as simple as my midnight pasta recipe.
+They will accompany your chicken piccata nicely!

 Here are some options beyond plain rice or pasta.